yuichiis/rindow-matlib/README.md

 Requirements
 ============
-- Windows 10 or later, Linux(Ubuntu 20.04 or later)
+- Windows 10 or later, Linux(Ubuntu 20.04 or Debian 12 or later)

 How to setup pre-build binaries